LSSTDESC/CLMM/CONTRIBUTING.md

 NOTE: Code is not complete without unit tests and documentation.
 Please ensure that unit tests (both new and old) all pass and that docs compile successfully.
+To test this, first install the code by running `python setup.py install --user`.
 To run all of the unit tests, run `pytest` in the root package directory.
-To test the docs, in the root package directory, run `make -C docs/ clean` to delete any existing documents and then `make -C docs/ html` to rebuild the documentation.
+To test the docs, in the root package directory, run `./compile-docs` to delete any existing documents and to rebuild the documentation.
+You can view the compiled docs by running `open docs/_build/html/index.html`.

-If you do not first run `clean`, you may compile locally but fail in continuous integration.
+## Reviewing an open pull request

+To review an open pull request submitted by another developer, there are several steps that you should take.

+1. For each new or changed file, ensure that the changes are correct, well-documented, and easy to follow.
+If you notice anything that can be improved, leave an inline comment (click the line of code in the review interface on Github).
+2. For any new or changed code, ensure that there are new tests in the appropriate directory.
+Try to come up with additional tests that either do or can break the code.
+If you can think of any such tests, suggest adding them in your review.
+3. Double check any relevant documentation.
+For any new or changed code, ensure that the documentation is accurate (i.e. references, equations, parameter descriptions).
+4. Next, checkout the branch to a location that you can run `CLMM`.
+From the top level package directory (the directory that has `setup.py`) install the code via `python setup.py install --user`.
+Then, run `pytest` to run the full testing suite.
+5. Now that tests are passing, the code likely works (assuming we have sufficient tests!) so we want to finalize the new code.
+We can do this by running a linter on any new or changed files `pylint {filename}`.
+This will take a look at the file and identify any style problems.
+If there are only a couple, feel free to resolve them yourself, otherwise leave a comment in your review that the author should perform this step.
+6. We can now check that the documentation looks as it should.
+We provide a convenient bash script to compile the documentation.
+To completely rebuild the documentation, AFTER INSTALLING (if you made any changes, even to docstrings), run `./compile-docs`.
+This will delete any compiled documentation that may already exist and rebuild it.
+If this runs without error, you can then take a look by `open docs/_build/html/index.html`.
+Make sure any docstrings that were changed compile correctly.
+7. Finally, install (`python setup.py install --user`), run tests (`pytest`), and compile documentation (`./compile-docs`) one file time and if everything passes, accept the review!

+NOTE: We have had several branches that have exploded in commit number.
+If you are merging a branch and it has more than ~20 commits, strongly recommend using the "Squash and Merge" option for merging a branch.

 ## Additional resources